erdonmez/eth-metadata/README.md

 Features may be added later on;

+> - More metadata like ETH balance in USD, token balances, number of incoming & outgoing transactions, and last 5 transactions
 > - Retry logic with attempt limits
 > - Unit and integration tests
 > - Environment variable support for the API key
 > - Improved error handling
 > - Support for multiple addresses
 > - Modularized structure (split into smaller files)
 > - Fallback to another API provider if Etherscan fails